-Dolan’s owner, Hamid Kerim, is from XinJiang, in the Eastern Turkestan region of China where he owned 15 jewelry import and export businesses.
+Dolan’s owner, Hamid Kerim, is from Ghulja, in the Eastern Turkestan region (Also known as Xinjiang Uyghur Autonomous Region of China) where he owned 15 jewelry import and export businesses.
 In 2017, Hamid learned that he had been blacklisted by the Chinese Government.
 Afraid of the implications of being blacklisted, Hamid, his wife and their two young children fled the country and moved to Chantilly, Virginia.
 Hamid didn’t speak English when he arrived in America, but in September 2018, he saw a life-changing advertisement in a newspaper – a Uyghur restaurant in Cleveland Park, Washington D.C. was for sale.

 Hamid did not initially know how to cook, but that did not deter him.
 Hamid arranged for the owner to spend three months teaching him how to cook traditional Uyghur dishes.
 Once Hamid took full ownership of Dolan, he hired a staff of hard working immigrants from around the world and taught them how to cook Uyghur cuisine.
 In the early days of Dolan, Hamid spoke to every customer in the restaurant using his staff to interpret.
 Over time, Hamid learned enough English to be able to hold conversations on his own.

-“Dolan'' is the name of an ancient tribe of Uyghur people who lived in the Taklamakan Desert during the Qing Dynasty.
+“Dolan'' is the name of an ancient tribe of Uyghur people who lived in the Taklamakan Desert.
 While there are modern Dolan people, the term “Dolan” primarily refers to an earlier Uyghur culture and civilization in the region.
-Today there are an estimated 12-20 million Uyghurs living in the region which China has designated the Xinjiang Uyghur Autonomous Region.
+Today there are an estimated 12-20 million Uyghurs living in East Turkistan (Also known as Xinjiang Uyghur Autonomous Region).

 The Taklamakan Desert is the second largest desert in the world and is known for shifting sand dunes of epic propositions.
 The semi-nomadic Dolan tribe inhabited a series of oases around the Tarim and Yarkend rivers within the Taklamakan Desert.
 Dolanians are most known for their unique style of music and dance.
 Some of these musical practices continue in present day.
 Dolanian music is traditionally performed with chants, plucked and bowed string instruments, and drums.
 This music is now grouped into a category of Uyghur Muqam music, which refers to a variety of musical arrangements that are widespread throughout the communities in Xinjiang.